Zerodistraction-max/Time-series-forecasting-using-Deep-learning/README.md

 ## Overview:
 Deep learning methods offer a lot of promise for time series forecasting, such as the automatic learning of temporal dependence and the automatic handling of temporal structures like trends and seasonality.

+## Project Goal
+The main objective of this project is to forecast future sales for 50 different items across 10 different stores.
+It uses historical sales data to predict sales for the next three months
 ## Dataset:
 [Predict Future Slaes](https://www.kaggle.com/c/competitive-data-science-predict-future-sales)<br>
 [Store Item Demand Forecasting Challenge](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data)